|Guide||♦||3 Triplogs||0 Topics|

 This trail starts at the Willow Springs Canyon Trailhead along the Apache Highway near Mile Post 204.
 There is plenty of parking to the north of the road.
 This trail starts about 20 feet from the gate at the parking lot and departs from the jeep trail in a northeasterly direction.
 Look closely, it is easy to miss.
-While the trail starts out faint it becomes easier to follow the rest of the way.
-For the first mile the trail parallels the Willow Spring Canyon Trail which is just below.
+While the trail starts faintly, it becomes easier to follow the rest of the way.
+For the first mile, the trail parallels the Willow Spring Canyon Trail, which is just below.
 It will cross over three small streams in this first mile.
-Some of the descents into these creeks are pretty steep which I wondered how horses fair on this.
-Overall these descents and assents are short and don’t create much of an issue.
-After the first mile the trail departs more from the Willow Springs Canyon below as Willow Springs Canyon heads in a more westerly direction.
+Some of the descents into these creeks are pretty steep, which I wondered how horses fair on this.
+Overall, these descents and assents are short and don’t create much of an issue.
+After the first mile, the trail departs more from the Willow Springs Canyon below as Willow Springs Canyon heads in a more westerly direction.
 The trail continues in a northerly direction crossing three more streams as it heads over to the east side of an unnamed hill.
-Not sure why this trail chose to go on the east side of this hill but it does.
+Not sure why this trail chose to go on the east side of this hill, but it does.
 There is a bit of uphill as you approach the east side of the hill and a descent as you head over to Bagley Tank Jeep Trail.
-Once at the Bagley Tank Jeep Trail head north on the road into the creek bed (about 50 yards) and locate the trail heading west.
+Once at the Bagley Tank Jeep Trail, head north on the road into the creek bed (about 50 yards) and locate the trail heading west.
 This is where I lost the trail because I didn’t have a GPS route and didn’t know the trail headed up the jeep trail.
-From Google Earth this trail is visible and I created the route from that.
-Trust me it’s there.
+From Google Earth, this trail is visible, and I created the route from that.
+Trust me; it’s there.

 This trail provides an alternate route to Bagley Tank and Willow Springs Basin.
-Not sure I would prefer this trail to the sandy wash but maybe horses do.
-Walking is fairly easy over much of the trail and a good pace can be maintained.
+Not sure I would prefer this trail to the sandy wash, but maybe horses do.
+Walking is relatively easy over much of the trail, and a good pace can be maintained.
 This might also make for a good loop hike.

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.